JingWang-RU/JingWang-RU.github.io/_projects/3_project.md

 To give your project a background in the portfolio page, just add the img tag to the front matter like so:

     ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg

     ---

 <div class="row">